Basicprogrammer10/connorcode-writing/programming/amplify.md

 For this project I used [SQLite](https://www.sqlite.org/index.html) for the database because this is a relatively simple application that I assume will be under low load.
-Also, because I don't know any other database. amplify uses 4 table (sessions, users, problems, solutions) and I will go into some detail about them in this section.
+Also, because I don't know any other database. amplify uses 4 table (sessions, users, problems, solutions).

 <details>
 <summary>Table SQL</summary>